Reexamining constraints on neutron star properties from perturbative QCD: Introduction

-That high-density PQCD calculations may place limits on NS EOSs through thermodynamic consistency requirements is well-known, and there is only a potential for constraints because the current uncertainties associated with PQCD predictions are simply too large to place meaningful bounds.
+Given the scarcity of available information directly related to the phase of matter at supranuclear densities in between, gleaning as many insights as possible from both ends is a desirable undertaking.
+That high-density pQCD calculations may place limits on NS EOSs through thermodynamic consistency requirements is well-known, and there is only a potential for constraints because the current uncertainties associated with pQCD predictions are simply too large to place meaningful bounds.
 However, a renewed wave of interest in this topic is recently generated by \cite{Komoltsev:2021jzg}.
-That letter, along with the subsequent papers including attempts to clarify it~\cite{Somasundaram:2022ztm}, are marred by several issues and have led to apparently widespread misunderstandings in the literature.
+That letter along with the subsequent papers~\cite{Gorda:2022jvk} including attempts to clarify it~\cite{Somasundaram:2022ztm} implicitly made several yet to be justified assumptions and have led to apparently widespread misunderstandings in the literature.

-In this first paper of the series exploring the interplay between high- and low-density theoretical inputs we focus on the potential implications of PQCD calculations on neutron star EOSs.
+In this first paper of the series exploring the interplay between high- and low-density theoretical inputs I focus on the implications of pQCD calculations on neutron stars and the underlying EOS.
 One objective is to clarify the misunderstandings on this subject.
-Specifically, it will be shown that due to our limited understanding of the QCD phase diagram only one type of the bounds derived from thermodynamic relations may be viewed as a constraint on NS EOSs.
-Furthermore, while \pqcd~ constraints do demonstrate the potential of ruling out a considerable region of EOSs, neutron star observables are barely affected by these high-density inputs, as bounds expected from PQCD are orthogonal to those based on astrophysics.
+Specifically, it will be shown that due to the undetermined strength of non-perturbative effects only one type of the bounds derived from thermodynamic relations may be viewed as a constraint on NS EOSs.
+Furthermore, while \pqcd~ constraints do demonstrate the potential of ruling out a considerable region in the EOS space, astrophysical observables are barely affected by these high-density inputs, as bounds from pQCD are mostly orthogonal to those from astrophysics.

 The rest of the paper is organized as follows.
-A simple parameterization of \ceft~ EOSs is discussed in \cref{sec:nseos}, and the PQCD EOS for cold quark matter is reviewed in \cref{sec:pqcd}.
-In \cref{sec:thermo} we review the thermodynamic relations at zero temperature that give rise to the conditions low- and high-density EOSs must satisfy.
-In \cref{sec:ns} we apply these bounds and carefully examine the underlying assumptions, the applicable ranges, and the consequence of such considerations.
-We conclude and outline future directions in \cref{sec:concl}.
-Throughout the discussion we adopt the natural unit system in which $G=\hbar=c=1$.
+A simple parameterization of \ceft~ EOSs is discussed in \cref{sec:nseos}, and the pQCD EOS for cold quark matter is reviewed in \cref{sec:pqcd}.
+In \cref{sec:thermo} I review the previously-known model-independent bounds on the pressure that the low- and high-density EOSs must satisfy~\cite{Rhoades:1974fn,Koranda:1996jm,Lattimer:2000nx,Drischler:2020fvz}.
+In \cref{sec:ns} I apply these bounds and carefully examine the underlying assumptions, the applicable ranges, and their consequences.
+Main results and future directions are summarized in \cref{sec:concl}.
+Throughout the discussion I adopt the natural unit system in which $G=\hbar=c=1$.